 How You Learn

 The ABSN is a specially designed, accelerated curriculum for non-nurse college graduates (US bachelor’s degree or its equivalent) who wish to study nursing in a first professional degree program (BSN) combined with the option of an advanced professional degree program (MS).
-As a student in the ABSN, you may progress according to a one-year, full-time plan or a two-year plan.
-All students must complete prerequisites before entering the one-year or two-year program.
+As a student in the ABSN, you may progress according to a one-year, full-time plan.
+All students must complete prerequisites before entering the one-year program.